-These gluten free breakfast sandwiches with egg and cheese are popular with all ages, and for a good reason!
-Start your day right with scrambled egg, melted cheese, and the meat of your choice on a homemade gluten free bun.
+For the ultimate in meal prep, turn to an easy breakfast idea - a gluten free breakfast sandwich with egg and cheese!
+These delicious gluten free breakfast foods are popular with all ages, and for a good reason.
+Start your day right with scrambled egg, melted cheese, and the meat of your choice on a homemade gluten-free roll.
 Preparing these ahead of time will make for a quick and healthy breakfast sandwich you can count on.

 There are a few meals that become those family favorite, go-to meals.
 Whether they’re easy to prepare or just please everyone’s palate, they get rave reviews every time they’re made.
 It may sound strange, but breakfast is one of those for us.